The CARE Network

 How the CARE Network works

-The CARE network works most effectively when the UR community shares information about students in distress through CARE reports, phone conversations, or in person with the Assistant Director for Student Support Services.
-Once a student had been identified as needing support, the CARE team can best respond with an inclusive, suitable response often engaging the individual(s) most closely connected with the student in need.
-Connecting with students in distress can take on many forms (emails, phone calls, check ins from a resident assistant, communication with instructors, etc.) The appropriateness of each contact method is addressed by the CARE team and is determined on a case-by-case basis.
+Once a student had been identified as needing support, the CARE staff can best respond with an inclusive, suitable response often engaging the individual(s) most closely connected with the student in need.
+Connecting with students in distress can take on many forms (emails, phone calls, check-ins from a resident assistant, communication with instructors, etc.).
+The appropriateness of each contact method is addressed by the CARE staff and is determined on a case-by-case basis.

-When only one individual has submitted a CARE report about a student in need, opportunities for gathering additional information are not lost.
-Student names and CARE report information are brought to a small, confidential group of campus officials, known as the CARE team, once per week.
+Every report or referral is taken seriously, and is utilized as an opportunity to gather additional information, no matter how big or small.
+Student names and CARE Referral information are brought to a small, confidential group of campus officials known as the CARE team, once per week.
 This team determines if other offices have information about the identified student that may help understand the student's needs and level of concern.

 In addition to the CARE team, student names are posted once a week on a secure server for viewing by members of the Student Support Network (SSN).
-SSN members, holding themselves to the highest ethical standards, review the list of student names and report what they know about students on the list to the Assistant Director for Student Support Services.
+SSN members, holding themselves to the highest ethical standards, review the list of student names and report what they know about students on the list to a CARE staff member.
 This information is compiled and action is taken based on an inclusive view of the student in need.

 Including the student in the conversation

-After submitting a report, we encourage faculty/staff to check in with the Assistant Director for Student Support Services whenever he/she has an update, a change in level of concern (both positive and negative), or questions about the student's current status.
-The Assistant Director will share information as appropriate and when it is in the student's best interest.
+After making a CARE Referral or submitting a Bias or Community Related Concern, we encourage faculty/staff to check in with a CARE staff member whenever he/she has an update, a change in level of concern (both positive and negative), or any related questions about the student, incident, or concern.
+The CARE staff member will share information as appropriate and when it is in the student's best interest.

-The electronic form a member of the UR community submits when he/she is concerned about a student.
+CARE Referral—It is an electronic form a member of the UR community submits when he/she is concerned about a student.
 Receipt of this form initiates the CARE process.
-The Assistant Director for Student Support Services will review the report, identify a current level of concern, check in with multiple campus resources to determine where else the student has been identified, and determine the most appropriate individual to reach out to the student.
+A CARE staff member will review the referral, identify a current level of concern, check in with multiple campus resources to determine where else the student has been identified, and determine the most appropriate individual to reach out to the student.

-A small group of campus officials who meet weekly to discuss students of concern.
+The CARE team—A small group of campus officials who meet weekly to discuss students that have been referred to the CARE Network.
 The information shared in this group is confidential and for the purpose of determining who best to reach out to the student in distress.
-CARE report information is shared in this meeting along with any information available from team members' respective offices.
+CARE referral information is shared in this meeting along with any information available from team members' respective offices.

-SSN is comprised of approximately 30-40 individuals representative of many campus offices.
-This group meets bi-weekly to discuss the role these offices play in helping students, "hot topics" on college campuses, preventative efforts available at UR, and other topics that relate with student success.
-SSN members review a list of students of concern once a week and report additional information to the Assistant Director for Student Support Services.
+Student Support Network (SSN)—SSN comprises approximately 30 to 40 individuals representing many campus offices.
+This group meets monthly to discuss the role these offices play in helping students, "hot topics" on college campuses, preventative efforts available at UR, and other topics that relate with student success.
+SSN members review a list of students of concern once a week and report additional information to a CARE team member.
 SSN epitomizes collaboration and education for the benefit of student success and operates under the highest of ethical standards.